-Soul in our English Bible is translated from "nehphesh" in the Hebrew Old Testament.
-In all 870 times this word is used it is associated with the activity of a living being, mankind, animals, and sea life, including dying, it never implies anything about life after the death of the living being.
+In all 870 times this word is used it is associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
 None of the 870 times are an immortal, immaterial, inter something in a person that has no substance; souls (nehpheshs) are the living being (persons, animals, or any living thing) that can die, be killed, or is already be dead.

-Soul (nehphesh) as it is used in the Bible although that it is used it is more often than not hid for the English readers by the way it was translated or mistranslated.
+Soul (nehphesh) as it is used in the Bible - although its use is often hid from the English readers by the way it was translated or mistranslated.

-[1] Genesis 1:20 "The moving creature that has life" [soul-nehphesh, used referring to animals].
-Footnote in the King James Version, "The moving creature that has soul."
-"Let the waters swarm with swarms of living creatures" [soul-nehphesh] (American Standard Version) "The moving creature that has life" (footnote in KJV).
+(1) Genesis 1:20 "The moving creature that has life" (soul-nehphesh, used referring to animals, Strong's Hebrew word #5315-"a breathing creature").
+Footnote in the King James Version-"The moving creature that has soul."
+American Standard Version-"Let the waters swarm with swarms of living creatures" (soul-nehphesh).

-If "soul" were an immortal "immaterial, invisible part of man" (W. E. Vine, Expository Dictionary Of Old And New Testament Words), why is this Hebrew word that is translated soul also translated "living creature" when it is speaking of animals in Genesis 1:21; 1:24; 2:19; 9:10; 9:12; 9:15; 9:16 when the same Hebrew word [nehphesh] is translated "living soul" in Genesis 2:7 when it is speaking of a person?
+If "soul" were an immortal "immaterial, invisible part of man" (W. E. Vine, Expository Dictionary Of Old And New Testament Words), why is this Hebrew word that is translated soul also translated "living creature" when it is speaking of animals in Genesis 1:21; 1:24; 2:19; 9:10; 9:12; 9:15; 9:16 when the same Hebrew word (nehphesh) is translated "living soul" in Genesis 2:7 when it is speaking of a person?
 In the Hebrew, if this word were an immaterial, immortal part of a person, it would also be an immaterial, immortal part of animals.

-[2] Genesis 1:21 "living creature" [soul-nehphesh, used referring to animals], "And God created the great sea-monsters, and every living creature [soul-nehphesh] that moves wherewith the water swarmed."

-[3] Genesis 1:24 "living creature" [soul-nehphesh, used referring to animals], "And God said, Let the earth bring forth living creatures [soul-nehphesh] after their kind, cattle, and creeping things, and beasts of the earth."
+- (2) Genesis 1:21 "living creature" (soul-nehphesh, used referring to all life in the water), "And God created the great sea-monsters, and every living creature (soul-nehphesh) that moves wherewith the water swarmed." - (3) Genesis 1:24 "living creature" (soul-nehphesh, used referring to animals, all life on the land), "And God said, Let the earth bring forth living creatures (soul-nehphesh) after their kind, cattle, and creeping things, and beasts of the earth."
+In Genesis 1:21-24 every living thing on earth, whether in the water or on land, every thing that has life is a nehphesh, a living being; all sea life, all land life, and mankind are a nehphesh, a living being, not inherent indestructible immortality beings, not an immortal deathless "soul."

-[4] Genesis 1:30 "life" [soul-nehphesh, used referring to animals], "And to every beast of the earth, and to every bird of the heavens, and to everything that creeps upon the earth, wherein there is life" [soul-nehphesh]; animals are "a living soul."
+(4) Genesis 1:30 "life" (soul-nehphesh, used referring to animals), "And to every beast of the earth, and to every bird of the heavens, and to everything that creeps upon the earth, wherein there is life" (soul-nehphesh); animals are "a living soul."